Belgium - Third Ypres Australian 1st, 2nd and 3rd Divisions 4-5th October 1917

 The Australian assault had to go around the Zonnebeke lake, an obstacle which caused no small amount of confusion.
 The lake formed part of a Brigade boundary, always prone to mixup.
 Platoons sent forward before zero hour to ensure contact with their neighbours was made, had been disrupted by artillery fire and the German advance but the Austraian assault force quickly pushed through.
 At Zonnebeke, the Germans were withdrawing in good order and under control returning fire effectively and hold-out groups remainined in cellars and then fired into the rear of the advancing Australians.
 They were mopped up by the second echelon Battalions.

 The Red Line was reached variously between 6.45am on the right of I ANZAC, and 7.20am in the centre of the 3rd Division.
-The the advance was to halt until 8.10am to allow consolidation.
+There the advance was to halt until 8.10am to allow consolidation.
 However from the Red Line, which was often a mere 100m short of the ridge, Germans could be seen retreating from the crest ahead, and some wilful troops took off in pursuit until they had to be recalled, or realised themselves that they had dangerously over-reached.

 An area around a large crater to the north of Broodseinde cross roads now became a centre of resistance with headquarters, sunken pillboxes, observation posts and the like all putting up stout resistance, and their positions were mutually supporting making outflanking attempts very hazardous indeed.
 The field guns were several hundred metres further north than the crater, which was the hub of effective resistance.

-The crater fell to parties led by officers from the 6th Battalion after about 20 minutes, although a hold out group comprised largely of German officers retreated to a short trench and fought with bombs and small arms.
-They were eventually outflanked and with the option of either dying where they were or surrendering, most chose the latter, and joined the by now large columns of prisoners streaming rearwards.
+The crater fell to parties led by officers from the 6th Battalion (/explore/units/130) after about 20 minutes, although a hold out group comprised largely of German officers retreated to a short trench and fought with bombs and small arms.
+They were eventually outflanked and, with the option of either dying where they were or surrendering, most chose the latter, and joined the by now large columns of prisoners streaming rearwards.
 Shortly afterward, the field guns fell silent as the 7th and 8th Battalions using fire and movement successively captured each of them, and then tried to swing them around to engage their previous owners.
 The disciplined German gunners though, had disabled all but one.
 It was eventually put into action but its position was so exposed it was destroyed by German fire in the following days.

 This pattern was repeated across the attack frontage to varying degrees.